Table of contents

 Fairtrade chocolate brand that uses images and videos to show the fun company culture.

 Social water bottle brand that highlights their perks with beautiful illustrations.

 Reach more candidates

-Merely posting your job online is not enough to get applicants in if your company hasn’t made a name for themselves yet.
+Merely posting your job online is not enough to attract talent in if your company hasn’t made a name for themselves yet.
 One day perhaps (we believe in you!), but for now, you’re going to have step up your game if you want your ideal candidate to discover you.

 There are three ways you can expand your reach: